jcamiel/panes/README.md

     ]
 ```

-To launch this config, simply type `panes.py Default`or `panes.py`.
+To launch this config, simply type `panes.py default`or `panes.py`.
 This will create a new iTerm 2 window with three panes labeled 'Pane 1', 'Pane 2' and 'Pane 3'.
 Each pane will launch an `echo` command followed by a `ls -ltr` command.
 For instance, you can use it to ssh to your server and output some logs in a pane.

 You can add another configuration by adding this section to ~/.panesrc:

 ```
-[Default]
+[default]

 ...